-(2) Our fiscal 2021 annual cash bonus plan had no threshold payout but had a maximum payout equal to 140% of the applicable target annual cash bonus opportunity.
-The reported amounts reflect the applicable target and maximum annual cash bonus opportunities for our NEOs under our fiscal 2021 annual performance-based cash bonus plan.
-All such awards have been paid, and the actual amounts paid are set forth under "Non-Equity Incentive Plan Compensation" in the Fiscal 2021 Summary Compensation Table.
-Our fiscal 2021 annual cash bonus plan is discussed under "Compensation Discussion and Analysis - Annual Performance-Based Cash Bonuses."

-(3) These amounts present the aggregate grant date fair value of the equity awards computed in accordance with FASB ASC Topic 718, Compensation - Stock Compensation (determined as of the date of grant of the awards, as the date of grant is determined for accounting purposes).
-For information on the assumptions used in the grant date fair value computations, refer to Note 9 "- Share-Based Compensation" in the Notes to Consolidated Financial Statements in the Company's Annual Report on Form 10-K filed with the SEC for the fiscal year ended June 26, 2021.
+- (2) Our Fiscal 2022 annual cash bonus plan had no payout at the threshold achievement level and the payout at the maximum achievement level was capped at 160% of the applicable target annual cash bonus opportunity.
+The reported amounts reflect the applicable threshold, target and maximum annual cash bonus opportunities for our NEOs under our Fiscal 2022 annual performance-based cash bonus plan.
+All such awards have been paid, and the actual amounts paid are set forth under "Non-Equity Incentive Plan Compensation" in the Fiscal 2022 Summary Compensation Table.
+Our Fiscal 2022 annual cash bonus plan is discussed under "Compensation Discussion and Analysis - Annual Performance-Based Cash Bonuses." - (3) These amounts present the aggregate grant date fair value of the equity awards computed in accordance with FASB ASC Topic 718, Compensation Stock Compensation (determined as of the date of grant of the awards, as the date of grant is determined for accounting purposes).
+For information on the assumptions used in the grant date fair value computations, refer to Note 9 "- Share-Based Compensation" in the Notes to Consolidated Financial Statements in the Company's Annual Report on Form 10-K filed with the SEC for the fiscal year ended June 25, 2022.
 Also see footnote (2) to the Summary Compensation Table above.